Go Back Email Link

 Creamy Roasted Carrot Soup with Crispy Chickpeas

-This Creamy Roasted Carrot Soup with Crispy Chickpeas is rich, comforting and full of flavour without needing any cream.
-Roasting the carrots brings out their natural sweetness, while warm spices and crunchy golden chickpeas turn a simple carrot soup into a hearty, satisfying meal that is perfect for lunch or dinner.
+This Creamy Roasted Carrot Soup with Crispy Chickpeas is rich, comforting and full of flavour without using any cream.
+Roasting the carrots brings out their natural sweetness, while warm spices build depth and the crispy chickpeas add texture.
+It is a simple, nourishing soup that works well for lunch, dinner or meal prep.

 Prep Time:15 minutes